 James M. Diefendorff, Ph.D.

-Dr. Diefendorff received his Ph.D. in I/O Psychology from The University of Akron.
+Dr. Diefendorff is a professor of Industrial/Organizational Psychology at The University of Akron.
 His research interests include self-regulatory processes, work motivation, and emotional labor.
-His research has been funded by the National Science Foundation and his publications have appeared in leading journals such as Journal of Applied Psychology, Personnel Psychology, Organizational Behavior and Human Decision Processes, Journal of Management, and Journal of Vocational Behavior.
-Dr. Diefendorff is a fellow of the Society for Industrial/Organizational Psychology, has served as Associate Editor at Personnel Psychology and Journal of Business and Psychology, and has been on the editorial boards of Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology, and Journal of Vocational Behavior.
-He also was a editor at Journal of Business and Psychology.
-Dr. Diefendorff is currently a professor of psychology at the University of Akron.
+His research has been funded by the National Science Foundation and his 70+ publications have appeared in leading journals such as Journal of Applied Psychology, Personnel Psychology, Academy of Management Journal, Organizational Behavior and Human Decision Processes, and Journal of Management.
+Dr. Diefendorff is a fellow of the Society for Industrial/Organizational Psychology, has served as Associate Editor at Personnel Psychology and Journal of Business and Psychology, and has been on the editorial boards of Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Journal of Vocational Behavior, and Journal of Organizational Behavior.
 Prior to joining the faculty at The University of Akron, Dr. Diefendorff served on the faculty in the Psychology Department at Louisiana State University and in the Business School at The University of Colorado at Denver.
-He also has been a visiting scholar at Singapore Management University, University of Osnabrück, and Hong Kong Polytechnic University, and the China Europe International Business School (in Shanghai and Beijing).
+He also has been a visiting scholar at Singapore Management University, University of Osnabrück, Hong Kong Polytechnic University, and the China Europe International Business School (in Shanghai and Beijing).